• Skip to primary navigation

 Instructions

 • Season the ribs on all sides with salt and pepper.
 Heat 1 tablespoons olive oil in a large dutch oven on medium high and add short ribs.
-Sear on all sides until dark brown, about 4 minutes per side.
+Sear on all sides until dark brown, about 2 minutes per side.
 Add beer and rosemary and about 2 cups of water or enough to cover about ⅔’s of the ribs.
-Cover and reduce heat to simmer and cook until fork tender, about 2 hours.
-When tender, remove to a cutting board and save the broth allowing the grease to separate.
-Once the ribs are cool enough to handle, shred removing any excess fat.

 • In the now empty dutch oven, heat 2 tablespoons olive oil over medium heat, when hot add onions, then reduce heat and let them cook until tender, about 10 minutes.
-Add red pepper and jalapeños and cook until soft, about 5 more minutes.
+Add red pepper and jalapeño and cook until soft, about 5 more minutes.
 Add garlic and cook an additional minute.

 • Add the shredded beaf, chili powder, cumin and basil and cook for about 4 minutes.
 Stir in 8 cups of broth total, about half of the reserved broth with fat removed and chicken or beef broth making up the rest.
-Add the remaining ingredients and then add salt and pepper to taste.
-Bring to a boil and reduce heat to simmer.
-Cook uncovered until the liquid has reduced slightly, about 1 hour.
-Remove bay leaves before serving.

 Barbara’s Tips + Notes